Travel expert Simon Calder to answer your latest questions live

 Ask Me Anything

-Travel expert Simon Calder to answer your questions live as restrictions tighten
+Travel expert Simon Calder to answer your questions live as Christmas travel chaos looms

-Our travel correspondent will be on hand to answer all the latest as the situation around travel continues to develop with countries around the world reacting to the surge in covid cases
+Our travel correspondent will be on hand to answer all the latest queries in the run-up to the festive break

-It is very much a sense of déjà vu when it comes to the situation regarding travel as further restrictions come into force in response to the spread of the omicron covid variant only continues to grow.
+Christmas travel plans to countries across Europe have taken a thrashing after the latest round of tightening entry restrictions in response to Omicron.

-Only travelling for “compelling reasons” between France and England will be permitted, however, French citizens and their spouses, partners and children will still be able to return to France from the UK.
+We Brits have been given the boot from France and Germany, while Austria has imposed a 10-day quarantine on UK travellers who can’t provide proof of a booster shot, essentially scuppering scores of family ski holidays over the festive break.

-The Greek government announced the move on Wednesday, following in the footsteps of Italy, which introduced similar restrictions the day before.
+Closer to home, more travel chaos looms; millions of travellers face problems as the great Christmas getaway begins, with widespread train cancellations and congestion expected on key motorways.

-The current entry requirements for Greece stipulate that travellers from the UK don’t need to present a negative test if they can prove full vaccination or recovery from Covid-19.
+Train travel is being severely disrupted in parts of Great Britain, with a points failure on one of the key long-distance and commuter lines adding to problems caused by Covid-19 and industrial action.

-So how do all the latest changes affect your plans to travel over coming weeks?
+So how do all the latest changes affect your travel plans this Christmas?

-Our expert Simon Calder will be on hand to answer all your latest travel questions in an ‘Ask me anything’ later today (Thursday, 16 December).
+Our expert Simon Calder will be on hand to answer all your latest travel questions in an ‘Ask me Anything’ event later today (Thursday, 23 December).
 He will be answering live in the comments section below between 4pm and 5pm.

 Register to submit your question in the comments box under this article.
 If you’re not already a member, click “sign up” in the comments section to leave your question.